amcginlay/eks-demos/doc/18-helm/README.md

 The package/release you want to build is the `echo-frontend` app you have already deployed.
 By achieving this, your friends and customers can deploy your software on their own clusters in the exact manner you intended.
 You do this by creating a Helm chart from the manifests which comprise your app.
-The `Chart.yaml` file is mandatory for each Chart and acts like a header sheet for our package/release.
+The `Chart.yaml` file is mandatory for each Chart and acts like a header sheet for your package/release.
 ```bash
 cat > ~/environment/echo-frontend/Chart.yaml << EOF
 apiVersion: v2